Employee Left Without Notice and Now Threatens Legal Action: How Should We Respond?

 umakanthan53

 Abscondence or unauthorized absence from work is certainly misconduct.
-In a situation of misconduct, the employer should not be inactive based on the short spell of service rendered by the absconder so far.
-Taking advantage of your inaction only, the absenting employee demands his salary for the 23 days he already worked without submitting a formal resignation letter to avoid his notice period obligations.
+In a situation of misconduct, the employer should not remain inactive based on the short spell of service rendered by the absconder so far.
+Taking advantage of your inaction, the absenting employee demands his salary for the 23 days he already worked without submitting a formal resignation letter to avoid his notice period obligations.

 Pravin.shetty83